Rogue River Rafting

 Mile 0: Put-in

 Put-in at Grave Creek Boat Ramp and the end of Galice Road.
 There are multiple put-ins upstream the increase the length of the trip.
-The Alameda put-in is also fairly popular.
+The Alameda and Argo put-ins are also fairly popular.

 Mile 0.1: Grave Creek Rapid (III)

 Grave Creek Rapid has a two distinctive drops.
-The first pushes boats into a rock wall on the left and the second, Grave Creek Falls has a couple of big waves with a nice pool below.
+The first pushes rafts into a rock wall on the left and the second, Grave Creek Falls has a couple of big waves with a nice pool below.
+Duckies (inflatable kayaks) are in for an exciting ride in Lower Grave Creek.

 Mile 1.8: Rainey Falls (III, IV or V)